-Ototoxicity is the property of being toxic to the ear, specifically the cochlea or auditory nerve and sometimes the vestibular system; it is commonly medication-induced.
+Ototoxicity is the property of being toxic to the ear, specifically the cochlea or auditory nerve and occasionally the vestibular system; it is commonly caused by medication.

-Deaf blindness is a combination of sight and hearing loss that affects a person's ability to communicate, to access all kinds of information, and to get around.
-Deaf blindness is not just a deaf person who cannot see, or a blind person who cannot hear.
-The two impairments together increase the effects of each.
-People of all ages can have a sight or hearing impairment.
-It may have been from birth, or due to deterioration later in life.
-But most deaf blind people have some vision and hearing.
+Deaf blindness is a combination of vision and hearing loss that impairs a person's ability to communicate, access information, and navigate.
+Deaf blindness is more than just being deaf and unable to see or being blind and unable to hear.
+The combined effects of the two impairments are stronger.
+A person of any age can have a vision or hearing impairment.
+It could have been from birth or as a result of deterioration later in life.
+However, the majority of deaf blind people have some vision and hearing.

-According to the American Academy of Audiology, one in three people over the age of 60 experience some type of age-related hearing loss.
-In people over the age of 85, this number increases to one in two.
-Age-related hearing loss is also known as presbycusis.
-Although age-related hearing loss is not a life-threatening condition, it can have a significant impact on your quality of life if left untreated.
+According to the American Academy of Audiology, one in every three people over the age of 65 suffers from hearing loss.
+Hearing loss is common in people over the age of 60.
+This figure rises to one in every two people over the age of 85.
+Presbycusis is another term for age-related hearing loss.
+Although age-related hearing loss is not a life-threatening condition, if left untreated, it can have a significant impact on your quality of life.

-Hyperacusus is a health condition characterized by over-sensitivity to certain frequency and volume ranges of sound, a collapsed tolerance to usual environmental sound.
-A person with severe hyperacusis has difficulty tolerating everyday sounds, some of which may seem unpleasantly or painfully loud to that person but not to others.
-It can be acquired because of damage sustained to the hearing apparatus, or inner ear.
-There is speculation that the efferent portion of the auditory nerve has been affected, efferent meaning fibres that originate in the brain which serve to regulate sounds.
-This theory suggests that the efferent fibres of the auditory nerve are selectively damaged, while the hair cells that allow the hearing of pure tones in an audiometric evaluation remain intact.
+Hyperacusis is a medical condition characterised by an increased sensitivity to specific frequency and volume ranges of sound, as well as a decreased tolerance to normal environmental sound.
+A person suffering from severe hyperacusis has difficulty tolerating everyday sounds, some of which may be unpleasant or painful to that person but not to others.
+It can be acquired as a result of damage to the hearing apparatus or the inner ear.
+The efferent portion of the auditory nerve has been affected; efferent fibres originate in the brain and serve to regulate sounds.
+According to this theory, the auditory nerve's efferent fibres are selectively damaged while the hair cells that allow for pure tonal hearing in an audiometric evaluation remain intact.